Are you gay or straight?

 Re-framing – changing your perspective/looking at the bigger picture

-Someone who could help you understand this is from a broader spiritual perspective is Caroline Myss.
+For a broader spiritual perspective see Caroline Myss.
 For example her work on energy management and spiritual growth.
 (Energy Anatomy (audio series) /Anatomy of the spirit (book)).
-Sometimes you experience feeling different (wrong color, wrong ethnic or language group, wrong preferences, wrong nose shape or whatever way you feel apart, wrong or different from the norm) for a very important spiritual reason, and that is to force you to stop investing your spirit in a group that is moving too slowly for your own needs.
+Sometimes we experience feeling different (wrong color, wrong ethnic group or language group, wrong preferences, wrong nose shape or whatever way you feel apart, wrong or different from the norm) for a very important spiritual reason, and that is to force you to stop investing your spirit in a group that is moving too slowly for your own needs.
 Your differences force you to unplug your energy from the group mind/broader community, even your family so that you can grow faster on your own, without being held back by the pace of the group.
 This can be quite traumatic without seeing it from a higher perspective.
 And the danger is to judge yourself as flawed, rather than that you are being guided to move on or manage where you are investing your spirit.
 In the worse case scenario this leads to deep depression or even suicide.
 Managing your power as it relates to the chakras: here are some summary notes on the seven stages of power described by Myss.
 Moving from the 1st to the 2nd stage one needs to let go of the tribe or any other group that is moving slower than you are.

 Radical re-framing: become an “inverse paranoid” – this is an idea first initiated by W. Clement Stone and more recently by Jack Canfield.
 Instead of breathing life into the idea that the universe and everyone in it is out to get you, adopt the attitude that this is a supportive universe and the universe is continuously conspiring on your behalf.